oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 defined as dependent properties within a referential constraint MUST be set to their default values.
 Omitting a non-nullable property with no service-generated or default value from a `PUT` request results in a `400 Bad Request` error.
-Missing dynamic structural properties MUST be removed or set to `null`.
+Missing dynamic properties MUST be removed, set to `null`, or set to a service-generated value.

 For requests with an `OData-Version` header with a value of `4.01` or greater, the media stream of a media entity can be updated by specifying